 Hosting productions frequently can take a toll on neighbors who may not receive the direct financial benefits that you enjoy.
 You may want to consider ways you can give something back to your community for the inconvenience, such as support for local organizations or simply hosting a backyard barbeque.

 When filming occurs at night, bright lights and noise may disturb your neighbors.
 Be sure to discuss such activities with your neighbors who may be impacted and make sure the production company addresses their concerns.
 People want to feel that they have been included in decisions about activities that may directly affect them.

 Professional location service companies can represent your property for a fee when selected for film projects.
 For a list of those companies search the Production Guide under the Resources tab.
 You may also submit your property for inclusion in our on-line database.
-L ook under the Locations Tab/Submit a Location on this website and our locations team will respond to your request to be included.
+Look under the Locations Tab/Submit a Location on this website and our locations team will respond to your request to be included.
 Should your property be considered as a backdrop, be sure to ask for a Certificate of Insurance (COI) along with any fees you have negotiated.
 The COI should indemnify the property and the owners against any and all claims.
 We advise anyone to read the documents they are asked to sign very carefully and ask for clarification on any of the terms and to seek legal advise from a qualified attorney when applicable.